bcgov/travel-auth-generator/README.md

 ### Output

-The generated forms will be output to the project root.
+The generated forms will output to the project root.
 They will have the following naming convention: `travel-auth-<employee_name>.pdf`